gowriekaran/BannerTools/README.md

 - Show Guide (Overlaying grid and the ability to add rulers)
 - Screenshot
 - Toast (Cool notifications rather than boring console logs)

-_Click on the MH Logo 3 times and you'll see more features_

-#### Extra Features:
-- Override (Force attempt to run on any page)
-- Reset (Reset BannerTools)
-- Border All (Add a border around all elements)
-- Hide Replay
-- Toast